A timeline of the Downing Street lockdown party allegations

 “I gathered with colleagues that were at work that day, with drinks, in our office in the Cabinet Office, to mark my leaving the Civil Service,” she said.
 “I am truly sorry that I did this and for the anger that people will feel as a result.”

-She also resigned as CEO of Sheffield Council effective immediately.
+She also resigned as CEO of Sheffield Council.

 18 December 2020

-A second Christmas party, also revealed by the Daily Mirror, takes place in No. 10.
+A second Christmas party, also revealed by the Daily Mirror, took place in No. 10.

 “Officials knocked back glasses of wine during a Christmas quiz and a Secret Santa while the rest of the country was forced to stay at home,” said the paper.